 The academic performance of students in all credit courses will be evaluated and graded.
-It shall be the responsibility of the instructor to design and administer appropriate tests and assessments to determine the adequacy of student learning in each course taught.
+It shall be the responsibility of the instructor to design and administer appropriate tests and other major assignments to determine the adequacy of achievement for the specified Core Objectives and Student Learning Outcomes in each course taught.